 Biodynamic ingredients will always be our first choice - they are simply more than organic and we are so pleased to finally be using some UK grown biodynamic Spelt from Shire Farm in Lincolnshire.

-Organic Naturally Gluten Free
+Organic Naturally Gluten Free - the ethical way!

 Our specialist organic supplier Ziegler & Co, have their own quality testing laboratories where they test for quality and gluten.
 They have helped to set up small scale agricultural cooperatives and comply with the principles of fair trade.
 They employ agronomists in Bolivia and Peru helping producers to meet organic international standards.
 Child labour is excluded and they have implemented a social security system in the communities and contribute to local infrastructure projects.
 Certified to: DIN ISO 9001-9002, ISO 14001, Organic certification to EEC 2092/91